South Kilburn

 South Kilburn is a large housing estate in Kilburn, in the London Borough of Brent.
-Typical of brutalist 60's designs of public housing in the United Kingdom it is characterised by high-density housing in low-rise flats and 11 concrete tower blocks.
+Typical of brutalist 1960s designs of public housing in the United Kingdom, it is characterised by high-density housing in low-rise flats and 11 concrete tower blocks.
 It was approved in 1959 and extended in 1963.
 This scheme was further developed in the late 1960s and early 1970s; redevelopment occurred during the 2010s.
-The population is predominantly Afro-Caribbean.
+The population is predominantly Afro-Caribbean and Pashtun.

-Location
+Geography

 South Kilburn is within the London Borough of Brent, to the east/southeast of Queens Park tube station, immediately south of Kilburn Park tube station, north of Maida Hill, and to the west of the Paddington Recreation Ground.
 Carlton Vale is the numbered street that separates the northern and southern parts of the estate.